0

 The Impact on Heart Health

-High glucose levels in urine can affect your ticker.
+High glucose levels in urine can affect your heart.
 You see when you have more sugar than your kidneys can handle, they excrete it into the urine.
 This process also draws water and electrolytes from the body, leading to potential fluid loss and mineral imbalances.

 The Risks of Overhydration and Mineral Depletion